recyclable · reusable · rewarding · minneapolis

 bring back

-closing the loop · sunday pickup
+closing the loop · sunday delivery

 bring your containers back.